frikkfossdal/ofxSlicer/README.md

 3. Construct contours: Create polygons from the intersection points
 4. Make sence of the polygons (Clockwice/Counterclockwise)

 Easy right?
 Not so much.
 Turns out that I really have to reassess some fundamental vector math and more or less learn C++ from scratch.
-Here we go.

 ### Getting the triangles